It's Always Sunny in Philadelphia: Conception

-It's Always Sunny in Philadelphia grew out of an idea for a short film conceived late one night by McElhenney "where a friend came over to another friend's house to get sugar, and the friend tells him he has cancer, and all the guy can think about is getting his sugar and getting out of there."
+It's Always Sunny in Philadelphia grew out of an idea for a short film conceived late one night by McElhenney "where a friend came over to another friend's house to get sugar, and the friend tells him he has cancer, and all the guy can think about is getting his sugar and getting out of there".
 He wrote the scene down before taking it to Howerton the next day to flesh it out and work on making it comedic.
 Day was soon roped in and the first script was written, featuring three struggling actors in LA named Charlie, Glenn and Mac, and the ensuing awkwardness around Charlie's cancer diagnosis.
 The home movies were shot and reshot multiple times, initially with Hornsby playing the Mac character and McElhenney behind the camera as director.
-It was via this process that McElhenney, Day and Howerton learnt the basics of shooting, editing and other aspects of film-making.
-The three then developed a second "episode" of their home movie series, this time focused on the cringe humor from Mac's sense of shame around his relationship with Carmen, a transgender woman.
+It was via this process that McElhenney, Day and Howerton learned the basics of shooting, editing and other aspects of film-making.
+The three then developed a second "episode" of their home movie series, this time focused on the humor from Mac's sense of shame around his relationship with Carmen, a transgender woman.
 At this point, it became clear that the home movies had potential as a television series, instead of the short films they were envisioned as originally.
 Both parts would eventually end up in the episode "Charlie Has Cancer".

 The home movie was titled It's Always Sunny on TV after the a-ha song "The Sun Always Shines on T.V.".
 Howerton had been listening to the album Hunting High and Low (1985) while stretching at a Crunch gym in West Hollywood.
 This was then developed into a pilot called It's Always Sunny on TV and was shot on a digital camcorder and filmed in the actors' own apartments.
 They expanded the central cast to four people living in Los Angeles, "a group of best friends who care so little for each other", Howerton said.

+It was often claimed that the pilot was shot with a budget of just $200, but Day would later comment, "We shot it for nothing...
+I don't know where this $200 came from...
+We were a bunch of kids with cameras running around shooting each other and [the] next thing you know, we're eleven years in and we're still doing the show."
+This pilot was shopped by the actors around various studios, their pitch being simply showing the DVD of the pilot to executives.